-Location-based application using Django, PostGIS and Leaflet
+Location-based application using Django and PostGIS

 One spatial point to an other — Popeye the Sailor.